TheKrafter/ChatGPTbyChatGPT/README.md

  5. Create a config.yml file and fill in the following values:

      ```yaml
      OPENAI_API_KEY: <your_openai_api_key>
      DISCORD_BOT_TOKEN: <your_discord_bot_token>
      ```

- 6. Run the bot by running python bot.py.
+ 6. Run the bot by running `python3 bot.py`.

  7. Invite the bot to your Discord server by generating an invite link using the Discord Developer Portal.

  8. Use the /set_channel slash command to set the channel where the bot listens for messages:

      ```bash
       /set_channel #my-channel
      ```

-     Replace #my-channel with the name of the channel you want to use.
+     Replace `#my-channel` with the name of the channel you want to use.

  9. Start chatting with the bot!
 The bot will respond to any message sent in the specified channel.